 10 Things Teachers Need to Know About Growth Mindset for Kids

 Students who exhibit a growth mindset believe that, despite obstacles and challenges, a person can develop abilities and achieve goals through motivation, hard work, and practice.
-On the flip side, a fixed mindset is the belief that talent and intelligence can’t be changed despite dedication and hard work.
+On the flip side, a fixed mindset is the belief that talent and intelligence can’t be changed, even with dedication and hard work.
 Thanks to Dr. Carol Dweck, who published Mindset: The New Psychology of Success, we are better able to understand mindset concepts.

 2. Timing Matters

-Like I mentioned in this post, research indicates that children feel less and less capable of achieving success as they get older.
-In fact, by the time students reach third grade, nearly half of them don’t believe that their brain and intelligence can grow or change.
-They believe that their intelligence is fixed regardless of their effort to change it.
-This is a stark contrast to the 10% of students in first grade who believe their intelligence is fixed.
+As I mentioned in this post, research indicates that children feel less and less capable of achieving success as they get older.
+In fact, by the time students reach third grade, nearly half of them don’t believe that their brains and intelligence can grow or change.
+They believe their intelligence is fixed, regardless of their efforts to change it.
+This is in stark contrast to the 10% of first-grade students who believe their intelligence is fixed.
 In two short years, nearly 40% of all students lose faith in their own abilities.
-This is argument enough to make growth mindset concepts an integral part of every classroom!
+This is enough of an argument to make growth mindset concepts an integral part of every classroom!

 3. Reevaluate the Things You’ve Been Taught